tuftsceeo/Tufts_Create3_Examples/python_playground/README.md

 We can use the normal "def" format if we want to run that function to access its return value later.
 See max_obstacles.py as an example.

 ## Async:
-You can use async without an event decorator.
+You can use async with or without an event decorator.
 This is when you have a function that you don't want to run immediately in the script (normal "def" function) or run when the event is called.
 Async is used with a function that is called later, usually in an event function.
 Async functions do not have return values.
 Use the normal "def" format if you want a return value from a function.
 For example:
 ```
 async def forward(robot):
     await robot.set_wheel_speeds(speed, speed)